 The next day I woke up early and drove up the spectacular Going-to-the-Sun Road to Logan Pass.
 The parking lot fills quickly and I was trying to beat the crowds for my morning hike.
 I set off up the Hidden Lake Trail at around 9:30 AM.
 I topped out at the Hidden Lake Overlook and then turned around and started back down to the trail.
 My objective for the morning was Triple Falls, an awesome set of three creeks that all spill into one small slot in the bedrock.
 The location is a somewhat closely guarded secret and no one will quite tell you where it is.
 After about an hour and a half of tramping around in creeks and on snowfields, tensely looking over my shoulder for bears, I finally stumbled onto Triple Falls.
 The leading image in this post is one of the first shots I took.
 The water was absolutely frigid and the spray inside the slot was intense, so I didn’t linger very long.
 I can’t wait to get back though, as this would have been a killer location for a sunrise or a sunset.

 I’ve got a ton more pictures from Glacier that I’m still working on processing and those should be posted within the next couple days (Posted Here!)as I find the time.
-In the gallery below you can check out all the waterfall pictures and buy prints and cards from these shots.
-The leading image in particular would make a fantastic canvas to hang up on the wall.

 I made my first trip since November back to Yellowstone yesterday.
 The first set of park roads opened for the spring on Friday, clearing the way for travel between Mammoth and Old Faithful, including the road to Canyon and the North Rim of the Grand Canyon of the Yellowstone.
 It was a gorgeous day right with not a cloud in the sky until late in the afternoon.
 The wildlife were out and about en masse and we spotted the Lamar Canyon wolf pack and the ensuing pack of rabid, insane wolf-watchers, countless buffalo, some pronghorn antelope, some elk, a fox, and a bald eagle.